Are Automatic Pool Covers Worth the Investment?

 How to Care for Automatic Pool Covers to Reduce Cost?

-If you’ve ever talked about automatic pool covers with actual owners then there is a good chance about them bragging how expensive these covers are.
+If you’ve ever talked about automatic pool covers with actual owners then there is a good chance about them bragging about how expensive these covers are.
 That should make you wonder, why are automatic pool covers so expensive?

 Clean any debris from the cover